Looking for the best way to find the right speaker wire gauge? You’re in the right place!

 - Input your values:

-- RMS/continuous power for your amp or stereo.
-(Do not use “peak” or “max.” power ratings – this will throw your results WAY off.)
+- RMS/continuous power for your amp or stereo: Up to 3,000W RMS (Do not use “peak” or “max.” power ratings – this will throw your results WAY off.)

 - Touch the button to display your wire size data.